bmoazen/Vandy_School_District_Analysis/README.md

   Since there are only 461 Thomas High School 9th graders out of a total of over 39,000 students in the district, the removal of these scores has very little impact on the scores of the district as a whole.

 * School Summary
+  Since only 9th grade students were removed from the data, only scores relating to Thomas High School would be affected (i.e. there would be no affect on scores from other schools)
 * Item 3
   * Sub Item A
   * Sub Item B